VogelPapaFinn/MX5-HybridDash/README.md

 # MX5 Hybrid Dash

 Just for fun I wanted to build a 'Hybrid Dash' or 'Hybrid Instrument Cluster' for my 2000' MX-5 NB.
-Hybrid means, that I want to upgrade the OEM instrument cluster to contain some displays and be overall smarter WITHOUT destroying the charme of it.
+Hybrid means, that I want to upgrade the OEM instrument cluster to contain some displays and be overall smarter WITHOUT destroying the charm of it.
 The difference to version 1 is that I drop the RPI4 and the Arduino.
-Instead everything will be combined on a single PCB and the logic will be handled by a STM32 microcontroller.
+Instead everything will be combined on a single PCB and the logic will be handled by a STM32 or ESP32 microcontroller.
 Furthermore the VR conditioner board will be merged onto the PCB.
+We plan to integrate the PCB inside the cluster, if possible.
 This branch contains version 2 of the project.
-I did not test its functionality in my car yet and its still under development.
+As we do not ordered the PCB yet, I could not yet test its functionality in my car.
+Please not that this is still under development.
 I am currently designing the circuit and the PCB layout.
 This repo contains everything I gathered, used (and saved...).
-It contains a KiCad project with the PCB and in the future the C/C++ firmware I will code for the STM32.
+It contains a KiCad project with the PCB and in the future the C/C++ firmware I will develop for the STM32/ESP32.

 ## Section List

 - [MX5 Hybrid Dash](https://github.com/VogelPapaFinn/MX5-HybridDash/tree/v1?tab=readme-ov-file#mx5-hybrid-dash)